nstamatelopoulos/OCP-disconnected-wrapper/README.md

 # How to use

 1) Clone the repository and add in the config directory the pull-secret.json file as mentioned above.
-2) Run "go build terraform-registry-wrapper.go" to create a binary executable or "go run terraform-registry-wrapper.go" to run the program directly.
+2) Run the binary directly *./terraform-registry-wrapper --install* or use go to build "go build terraform-registry-wrapper.go" to create a binary executable or "go run terraform-registry-wrapper.go" to run the program directly.
 Options:
 - **terraform-registry-wrapper** --install # Install a mirror registry with a public URL so it can be used from connected clusters.
 - **terraform-registry-wrapper** --install --private # Install a mirror registry with a private URL.
 To be used in case one wants mirror-registry URL to be private.